flanagan-lab/flanagan-lab.github.io/_pages/about.md

 <b>Lab news</b>

 July 2022: The lab has published our first data paper!
 It is titled "Seasonal dynamics of faunal diversity and population ecology in an estuarine seagrass bed" and is published in *Estuaries and Coasts*.
 This is the first paper from Micaela Pullen's MSc (completed in 2021).
 You can read the paper for free from [Estuaries and Coasts](https://link.springer.com/content/pdf/10.1007/s12237-022-01103-8.pdf).
+You can read Sarah's summary on her [blog](https://sarahpflanagan.wordpress.com/2022/07/20/a-year-long-look-at-the-fish-and-other-animals-in-a-single-seagrass-bed/).

 June 2022: Sarah was spoke about the group's research (especially the research on kororā, the little blue penguins) on Radio New Zealand's Nights with Bryan Crump.
 [You can listen to the segment as a podcast if you missed it live!](https://www.rnz.co.nz/national/programmes/nights/audio/2018845123/native-species-and-climate-change)